 - Fast-drying towels—two bath, one beach, and one hand

-- Sunscreen and mosquito repellent, if you have a very strong particular preference for a certain type (the Peace Corps provides one kind of each)
+- Sunscreen and mosquito repellent, if you have a very strong preference for a particular type (the Peace Corps provides one kind of each)

 - Refillable razors (very expensive in Costa Rica)